Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Related Work

 \subsection{Intervention-Based Training Methods}

 Our core technique is based in the interchange intervention method (IIT) of \citet{geiger2021iit}.
 With IIT, one can train a neural model to conform to a high-level causal model of some aspect of the task domain while still allowing it to learn from data as usual.
 IIT belongs to a family of causal abstraction techniques \citep{Beckers_Halpern_2019,pmlr-v115-beckers20a} that have proven successful for obtaining human-interpretable explanations of complex neural networks \citep{Geiger:Lu-etal:2021,wu-etal-2022-cpm}.
 The key innovation of IIT is to extend these explanation techniques to model training.
-For an overview of these methods and numerous connections to the literature, we refer to \citealt{Geiger-etal:2022:SAIL}.
-Within this space, our technical innovation lies in applying IIT to different variables of the same type (Type-level IIT; see Section~\ref{sec:iit}).
+For an overview of these methods and additional connections to the literature, see \citealt{Geiger-etal:2022:SAIL}.